byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 <!-- <img src="../assets/buttons_and_switches/Y-Board.jpg" width="300"/> -->

 ## Background/Preparation
-- You should have finished the previous lab for a software, github, and coding intro.
+- You should have finished the previous lab for a software, github, and PlatformIO intro.
-- You should download the .zip file from github, extract it, and open it in VS Code (found here: [student code](https://github.com/byu-ecen-192/y-board-buttons-switches)).
+- You should have the student code downloaded as a .zip file from github.
+Extract it and open it in VS Code (found here: [student code](https://github.com/byu-ecen-192/y-board-buttons-switches)).
 Make sure PlatformIO is working properly.

 ## Equipment and Materials